-I composed this bit of doggerel was composed, based on interviews with both my parents, for the occasion of their fiftieth wedding anniversary.
+I composed this bit of doggerel, based on interviews with both my parents, for the occasion of their fiftieth wedding anniversary.

 From Poetic License to Marriage License in Fourteen Dates